Brian Keselowski: 2010–2012

 During the 2010 season, Keselowski attempted to qualify for three NASCAR Sprint Cup Series races, starting with the August race at Bristol Motor Speedway, although he failed to qualify for any of these events.
 In early 2011, Keselowski declared his intention to compete for the 2011 NASCAR Sprint Cup Series Rookie Of The Year title; he was the only driver to do so as of the start of Speedweeks at Daytona International Speedway, however Andy Lally stated his intention to run for the award while Speedweeks was underway.
 The decision to move up to the Cup Series was made on economic grounds; the costs of competing in the Nationwide Series were deemed to be comparable to a Sprint Cup effort.

 In qualifying for the 2011 Daytona 500, Keselowski posted the slowest time of the 48 cars that attempted to qualify, requiring that he finish in the top two of non-qualified cars in the second Gatorade Duel to secure a position in the race.
-With a little help from brother Brad, Keselowski finished 5th in the second Gatorade Duel and started 12th in the 2011 Daytona 500.
+With a little help from brother Brad, Keselowski finished fifth in the second Gatorade Duel and started twelfth in the 2011 Daytona 500.

 Shortly after Keselowski's surprise finish in the Duels, he received help from a number of sources, including tires from Evernham Motorsports and an engine from Penske Racing.
 The engine Penske offered could not be fitted into the car in time.
 In addition, the K-Automotive Motorsports team received sponsorship from Discount Tire.
 Keselowski ran as high as fourth, but was involved in a wreck on lap 29, finishing 41st.
 Keselowski failed to qualify for the next two races.

 In March 2011, Keselowski had severe abdominal pain and needed gallbladder surgery; Dennis Setzer filled in for races at Bristol, where he finished 38th, and Martinsville, where the team withdrew after a practice crash.
 Keselowski returned to the No. 92 team for races at Richmond and Darlington in May, but failed to qualify for either race.
 Following further time off for reevaluation of his underfunded race team, K-Automotive switched to Chevrolet for Michigan and received a one-race sponsorship deal with Melling Auto Parts, but failed to qualify for the race; Setzer attempted to qualify at New Hampshire and the fall Martinsville race but failed to qualify.
 Scott Riggs also attempted Homestead but did not qualify as well.

 For 2012, the team competed in two events in the ARCA Racing Series; teaming with Sinica Motorsports to field the No. 94 for Keselowski in the ARCA event at Mobile International Speedway, and also competing at Berlin Raceway, where Keselowski posted his best finish of the season, 23rd.